gitrust/scpinfo/README.md

 # Description

-A python command line tool to read an SCP-ECG (https://en.wikipedia.org/wiki/SCP-ECG) file and print structure information about ECG traces and metadata
+A python command line tool to read an SCP-ECG (https://en.wikipedia.org/wiki/SCP-ECG) file and print structure information about ECG traces and metadata.

 # SCP-ECG Support